Town Hall Education Arts Recreation Campus: Legal Aid Society of DC

 The Legal Aid Society of the District of Columbia provides free legal services to low or no-income persons living in DC in the areas of housing, domestic violence/family law and public benefits law.
 Legal Aid offers a continuum of services including advice, counsel and brief assistance; representation in litigation; social work case management, and community education on legal issues.
 Additionally, Legal Aid's Appellate Advocacy project handles cases across the spectrum of poverty law that have the potential to positively impact the lives of thousands of the District's poor and underserved.

 Training Grounds, Inc.

 Training Grounds' mission is to equip and prepare economically disadvantaged DC youth and young adults for living wage careers through professional skills, personal development and entrepreneurship training.
 Participants learn the skills necessary to success in today's business climate, as well as an entrepreneurial mindset and pathways to sustainable lifestyles.
 Assessments and surveys, a comprehensive training regimen and internships via program partners are all part of Training Grounds offerings.

 Campaigns

 One in a Million Campaign for THEARC

-The “One in a Million Campaign for THEARC” is THEARC's $10 million grassroots endowment campaign launched in 2006 that seeks to sustain the operations of THEARC.
-At the heart of the Campaign is the need to alleviate the operational budgets of THEARC's ten organizations so they can further invest in programming for children and families in the community.
+The “One in a Million Campaign for THEARC” was THEARC's $10 million grassroots endowment campaign launched in 2006 seeking to sustain the operations of THEARC.
+At the heart of the Campaign was the need to alleviate the operational budgets of THEARC's ten organizations so they can further invest in programming for children and families in the community.